mattwbeard/codat-docs/docs/using-the-api/get-data.md

 ## Request a specific data type

-Codat exposes endpoints for easily querying each of the supported data types.
+Codat exposes endpoints that enable you to easily query each of the supported data types.

 For example, when querying invoices, you can use the [GET /companies/{companyId}/data/invoices](/accounting-api#/operations/list-invoices) endpoint, with query string parameters as below: